elixir-lang/elixir-lang.github.com/_posts/2013-12-11-elixir-s-new-continuable-enumerators.markdown

 This example shows that through clever combination of an outer function (`do_interleave`) and an inner function `step` two producers can be interleaved.

-## `Enum.reduce` and `Enumerable.reduce` are now slightly different

-In the old system `Enum.reduce/3` simply called `Enumerable.reduce/3` with the same arguments.
-In order to keep the `Enum.reduce/3` function simple to use this is no longer the case in the new system. `Enum.reduce/3` now calls `Enumerable.reduce/3` with a very simple wrapper around the passed function: `fn x, acc -> { :cont, f.(x, acc) } end`.
-Thus `Enum.reduce/3` works just as it has always done, it calls the supplied function for every produced element without the possibility of halting or suspending the producer.

 ## Conclusion

 The new system of enumerators certainly makes things a bit more complicated but